 Located just five minutes north of Ocotillo, it is easy to get to though there are various entrance points off of Shell Canyon Road.
 Be respectful though and observe any signs indicating road closures or do-not enter signs as some of this land is likely privately owned.

 It's a relatively small area but it is a lot of fun to explore since you won't get into trouble - unless you try to.
-Plus, since it's wide open space and line-of-site to Octotillo, there's great cell phone service here too.
+Plus, since it's wide-open space and line-of-site to Ocotillo, there's great cell phone service here too.

 Mortero Wash, Dos Cabezas, and Mortero Palms Oasis